sickmind33/my-writing-scripts/README.md

 **Word Count Cost**
 My pride and joy.
 This script will take a story you are writing, count the words in the story, calculate the cost per word, and output the cost to a text file.
 Great for writers who livestream and want the cost seen live.

+**Random File Opener**
+A script that will randomly open any file in a specific folder.
+Made for the purpose of pictures, but will work for other filetypes.